Government contracting

 Nevada State Purchasing Act

-NRS Ch.
+NRS ch.
 333

 Small purchase threshold $100,000; formal competitive solicitation above that.
 Active small business programs and Nevada-based preferences.
 NevadaEPro portal.
 NASPO ValuePoint participant.